nofelmahmood/Seam/README.md

 ```
 #### Sync Conflicts

 Life is usually filled up with conflicts and so is data.
-The good thing about "data" is that we can resolve conflicts using libraries like the one I wrote.
+The good thing about "data" is that we can easily resolve conflicts using libraries like this one.

 `CKSIncrementalStore supports 4 sync conflict resolution policies out of the box.`